Budgeting & Savings

 The Top One Percent Income Levels By Age Group

-Being in the top one percent income level is a big stretch goal for many go-getters.
-In 2023, a top one percent income threshold is at least $650,000, this is up from $470,000+ in 2019, and $380,000 in 2015!
-Talk about inflation and economic growth pushing the top one percent income higher and higher!
-And
+Being in the top one percent income level is a big stretch goal for many financial go-getters.
+After all, only one percent of the working population can earn a top one percent income level.
+In 2024, a top one percent income threshold is at least $650,000, this is up from $470,000+ in 2019, and $380,000

 The Top One Percent Income Levels By Age Group Read More »